caroleolivier/caroleolivier.github.io/_posts/2018-08-12-accessibility-third-week-react.md

 >
 > [developer.mozilla.org](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/span)

-I have used span to style indeed.
+I have previously used span for styling.
 But in this case the span is just wrapping the content of the `h2` element and has no purpose.
 It could (and should!) be removed.

 So I removed the span, but as expected it didn't fix the problem, there still were 3 items inside the `h1`: `Previous`, `electricity` and `reading` should not be in different groups, they should be one single string.
 What is going on?!